35mm Color Film

 .
 Boyle is also the same person who sold a pair of Jim Morrison's brown leather pants

 to the Hard Rock Cafe in 1995.
-During an interview, Val Kilmer recounted meeting someone during filming (likely Boyle) who offered to let him try on a pair of Jim's leather pants.
+Val Kilmer later recounted meeting someone during filming (likely Boyle) who offered to let him try on a pair of Jim Morrison's original leather pants.
 Kilmer declined, recalling that they didn't look very clean and smelled like mothballs.